 Can I Sue Uber?

 If the damages you suffered during service by an Uber driver are significant, and you are not able to receive the settlement that you feel you deserve by appealing to the insurance that Uber provides to its drivers, it may be possible to file a lawsuit against Uber to seek just compensation in civil court.
 Whether this is an option will depend on the exact circumstances of your case.
-An in-depth consultation with a lawyer at Cogburn Law Offices will help you gain a good understanding of your options and the approach that is most likely to get you the settlement that you deserve.
+An in-depth consultation with a lawyer at Cogburn Law will help you gain a good understanding of your options and the approach that is most likely to get you the settlement that you deserve.

 Contact a Las Vegas Uber Accident Attorney for Help

-If you or a loved one has been seriously injured in a car accident involving an Uber, call the Las Vegas personal injury attorneys at Cogburn Law Offices for a free case consultation.
+If you or a loved one has been seriously injured in a car accident involving an Uber, call the Las Vegas personal injury attorneys at Cogburn Law for a free case consultation.